 Another factor is the availability of sufficient area.
-The required space for the boiler and the fuel storage has to be checked with the supplier and the plant has to make necessary arrangement for the same.
-It is highly recommended to install new generation biomass fired boiler with automation which works on the principle of continuous monitoring and controlling.
-Briquette has GCV up to 18828 kJ/kg; 3.2 kg of Briquette is equivalent to 1 litre of furnace oil.
-At INR 33/ litre FO price and Briquette at INR 7.5/kg, the substitution will result in savings of INR 9/litre of FO fired.
-Similarly, about 5 kg of Wood (30% moisture) of GCV 12252 kJ/kg is equivalent to 1 litre of furnace oil.
-The savings in this case will be of INR 12.00/litre of FO fired with wood at INR 3.0/kg.
+The required space for the boiler and the fuel storage has to be checked with the supplier and the plant has to make necessary arrangements for the same.
+It is highly recommended to install a new generation biomass fired boiler with automation which works on the principle of continuous monitoring and controlling.
+The following are the different POP-UPS generated on the PLC-based Control panel which will ensure better efficiency of the boiler.
+Briquette has GCV up to 18828 kJ/k; 3.2 kg of briquette is equivalent to 1 litre of furnace oil.
+The savings at INR 33 / litre FO price and briquette at INR 7.5/kg, the substitution will result in a saving of INR 9.00/litre of FO fired.
+Similarly, about 5 kg of wood (30% moisture) of GCV 3,000 Kcal/kg are equivalent to 1 litre of furnace oil.
+The savings, in this case, will be INR 12.00/litre of FO fired with wood at INR 3.0/kg.

-- Automation results in feeding optimum amount of fuel to boiler and thus reduces unburnt loses. - Ensures max possible feed water inlet temperature, so that the generation will be maximum possible. - Better water quality. - Ensures periodic maintenance of boiler tubes, hence reduction in radiation loss. - Zero emissions.
+- Automation results in feeding optimum amount of fuel to boiler, and thus reduces unburnt loses. - Ensures max possible feed water inlet temperature, so that the generation will be maximum possible. - Better water quality. - Ensures periodic maintenance of boiler tubes, hence reduction in radiation loss. - Zero emissions.